Joseph91-py/pizza3forked/README.md

 ## pizza.raster()

 Raster is a 2D space-filling model for very coarse-grained systems.
-The code is written to allow easy generalization in 3D.
+The code allows easy generalization in 3D.

 ### Principle to Generate Input Data